 It’s time to say “no” to the TSA’s full body scanners By Christopher Elliott | October 19, 2010 FacebookTwitterGoogle+Pinterest Michael Roberts said no. Karen Cummings said no. You may have though of saying “no” to the Transportation Security Administration’s new full-body scanners, too, despite the agency’s decision to impose a more aggressive pat-down technique on passengers who do.
 Well, now is the time.
 It’s time for all of us to say “no.” I called Roberts, a pilot for ExpressJet, yesterday to verify his story.
 He tried to opt out of a scan in Memphis but was turned away when he also declined to be “groped.”
 By his own account, his employment status with the airline is on “hold” during an investigation.
 He may be terminated.
 “The very bedrock of our way of life in this country is under attack from within,” he says.
 “Please don’t let it be taken from us without a fight.”
 Cummings was allowed to fly when she refused a scan, but subjected to a “completely thorough” pat-down, “as though I was a common criminal or a drug pusher,” she says.
 “The only place I was not touched was in my crotch — and isn’t that the one place they should be checking, after the underwear bomber?”
 What if we all opted out of these invasive scans, like Roberts and Cummings?
 The TSA would have to give us an aggressive pat-down, each and every one of us.
 The system would slow to a crawl and the agency would be forced to rethink the deployment of these unwanted devices, to re-evaluate the prison-style pat-downs.
 Did I say “unwanted”?
 Sure.
 I don’t recall anyone asking for these machines.
 Did you?
 Oh, now I remember what we wanted.
 We asked for the airport security process to become more efficient, for the TSA to focus on the people who are likeliest to commit a crime on a plane.
 We didn’t want to see any more images of nuns being frisked.
 We think the TSA is doing a terrible job.
 We’re tired of being treated like criminals.
 But these scanners — machines that may bombard us with dangerous radiation, or maybe not; machines that we never asked for — that’s where some of us are drawing the line.
 It’s where all of us should draw the line.
 So the next time you’re at the airport, say no to the scan.
 Tell everyone else in line to refuse.
 If anything, we should be opting in to the scans — not out.
 And we shouldn’t be punished with an even more invasive pat-down if we refuse.
 America is better than that.
-(Photo of Muslim TSA agent frisking a Catholic nun at Detroit airport by cj davis/Flickr Creative Commons) Christopher ElliottChristopher Elliott is an author, journalist and consumer advocate.
+(Photo of Muslim TSA agent frisking a Catholic nun at Detroit airport by cj davis/Flickr Creative Commons) FacebookTwitterGoogle+Pinterest Christopher ElliottChristopher Elliott is an author, journalist and consumer advocate.
 You can read more about him on his personal website or contact him at firstname.lastname@example.org.
 Got a question or comment?
-You can post it on the new forum.More Posts - Website - Twitter - Facebook - LinkedIn - Google PlusFacebookTwitterLinkedInGooglePinterestReddit Related http://pulse.yahoo.com/_Q6BVVIJB76JLH7WQMVE573Q4RQ Zech Um, you just pointed out how it made things slower….
+You can post it on our help forum.More Posts - Website - Twitter - Facebook - LinkedIn - Google Plus Zech Um, you just pointed out how it made things slower….